yuvashankar/nix-config/README.md

 # nix-configs

-[!WARNING]
+>[!WARNING]
-The author has completely abandoned this repository in favour of [this](https://codeberg.org/yuvashankar/nix-config) repository.
+>The author has completely abandoned this repository in favour of [this](https://codeberg.org/yuvashankar/nix-config) one.

 A repository containing the nix configuraions for my personal computer.
 Derived from the [nix-starter-configs](https://github.com/Misterio77/nix-starter-configs).